 \begin{theorem}[Hoffman--Kahle--Paquette \cite{HKP}] Let $G \sim G(n, p)$ be an Erd\H{o}s--R\'enyi graph.
 Then for any fixed $M \geq 0$ there is a constant $C := C(M)$ so that if

 then $G$ is connected and $\lambda_2(G) \geq 1 - o(1)$ with probability $1 - o(n^{-M})$. \end{theorem}

 Our proof of Theorem \ref{thm:connectivity} proceeds similarly to Kahle's approach.
-The fact that we are working on a logarithmic scale $p = n^{-\alpha}$, rather than trying to establish a sharp threshold, makes the argument shorter here.
-We begin with the following lemma, that can be seen as a corollary to Theorem \ref{HKPspectralgap} for a two parameter random graph model.
-Here we follow notation for \emph{multiparameter random complexes} first introduced in \cite{CostaFarberMultiparameter}, and define the \defi{two parameter Erd\H{o}s--R\'{e}nyi random graph model} $G(n; p_0, p_1)$ to be the model for random graphs where we start with a ground set of $n$ vertices, keep each vertex with probability $p_0$, and add an edge between each pair of surviving vertices with probability $p_1$.
+Working at a logarithmic scale $p = n^{-\alpha}$, rather than trying to establish a sharp threshold, makes the argument shorter here.
+We begin with the following lemma that can be seen as a corollary to Theorem \ref{HKPspectralgap} for a two parameter random graph model.
+Here we follow notation for \emph{multiparameter random complexes} first introduced in \cite{CosFar}, and define the \defi{two parameter Erd\H{o}s--R\'{e}nyi random graph model} $G(n; p_0, p_1)$ to be the model for random graphs where we start with a ground set of $n$ vertices, keep each vertex independently with probability $p_0$, and add an edge between each pair of surviving vertices independently with probability $p_1$.

 \begin{lemma} Let $G \sim G(n; p_0, p_1)$ be a two parameter Erd\H{o}s--R\'{e}nyi random graph with the property that $p_0n \rightarrow \infty$ as $n \rightarrow \infty$.
 Furthermore assume that $p_0$ and $p_1$ satisfy